On the structure of W-algebras in type A: Universal objects for cosets of -algebras in type

 Then the (universal) affine coset subalgebra

 is of strong generating type

 and indeed obtained as the quotient

-as a deformable family of vertex algebras depending on the level $k$ or, equivalently, for generic levels $k\in \C$.
+as a deformable family of vertex algebras depending on the level $k$.
 We note that the strong generators of $C^k(\sll_{N},f_{1^m,n})$, which have conformal weights $2,3,\dots,(m+1)(N+1)-1$ in \eqref{strong generating type of affine coset}, do not form a PBW base in general contrary to the case $\W^k(\sll_N,f_N)$ mentioned previously.
 The existence of the strong generators comes from the classical orbifold theory appearing in the large level limit $k\rightarrow\infty$, thanks to \cite{CL5}.
 As we will use it below, we explain it briefly following \cite{CL1}.

 In general the $\W$-algebra $\W^k(\g,f)$ admits an integral form $\W^{\mathbf{k}}(\g,f)$, which is defined and free over $R=\C[\mathbf{k}]$ so that the specializations $\mathbf{k}=k$ with $k\in \C$ recover the original one: